sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 However, if the resource usage exceeds the threshold, the script will return a non-zero value and Monit will log an alert message to the syslog.

-We employed event listener's mechanism in supervisord to achieve auto-restarting docker containers.
+We employed 'event listener' mechanism in supervisord to achieve auto-restarting docker containers.
 We configure our event listener to listen for process exit events.
 When a supervised process exits, supervisord will pass the event to our custom event listener.
 The event listener determines if the process is a critical process  and whether it exited unexpectedly.
 If both of